tehzi/furpage-post-plugin/README.md

 # furpage-post-plugin
-Server and chrome plugin source for posting in vk
+Server backend and chrome plugin source for posting in vk